Call of the Wild Camps

 * Spring Camp

-Outdoor day camps in Berkeley, Oakland, Cupertino/Los Altos Hills, and Vacaville.
-Fall camp 2024 is in the Oakland redwoods.
-Fall camp registration is now open!
+Outdoor day camps in Berkeley, Oakland, Castro Valley, Cupertino/Los Altos Hills, Los Gatos, and Vacaville.

 Does your child love animals and learning on outdoor adventures, not just from home on screens?
 We hear the call of the wild!
-K-5th graders explore, hike, play, and learn in the forests in outdoor nature camps.
+K-5th graders explore, hike, play, and learn in forests and nature preserves in outdoor nature camps.
 Call of the Wild Camps are 100% outdoors with nature as our living classroom.
-Oakland camps, Berkeley camps, Cupertino camps, and Vacaville camps have small groups of eight to ten children.
+Berkeley, Oakland, Cupertino, Los Gatos, and Vacaville camps have small groups, usually eight to ten children.
 Kids take a breath of fresh air away from screens, spark a love of nature, develop literacy across genres, read and write wilderness adventure stories and exciting accounts of animals and people in the great outdoors, make new friends, and more!

 -